An integrable deformed Landau-Lifshitz model with particle production?: Conclusions

 \paragraph{Particle production.} One may wonder whether the particle production allowed by the Class 5 model is physical, since the additional particle appearing in the $1 \to 2$ process has zero momentum.
 This problem was already considered by Weinberg for the collision of gravitons \cite{Weinberg:1965nx}, where he showed that any soft graviton that appears in asymptotic states can at most contribute to the S-matrix with a phase factor.
 It was discovered later that this seemingly innocuous phase factor is actually physical, as it is equivalent to the appearance of BMS supertranslations as asymptotic symmetries in flat spacetime \cite{He:2014laa}.
 We wonder if the soft particle production found in this article for the Class 5 model is of any physical relevance.

 \paragraph{S-matrix factorization.} Factorization of the $3\to 3$ scattering is not guaranteed for theories which are not Lorentz invariant and where the particles involved are massless.
 Despite that, the LL theory still shows factorisability of the S-matrix, as it can be found from an explicit computation \cite{Melikyan:2008cy}.
-It would be interesting to check if factorisability holds for the Class 5 model.
+As we commented, using FK states takes us back to undeformed LL action, so the deformed action should inherit this factorisation.